Issa Abu Issa: Salam International Investment Limited (SIIL)

 Under Abu Issa's leadership, SIIL has experienced much growth and development.
 In 2006, due to the rise of capital and expansion, the company planned to build new office buildings and towers in Lusail.
-In 2009, SIIL planned to pick up a stake in the Jumana Tower building at The Pearl-Qatar.
+In 2009, SIIL planned to pick up a stake in the Jumana Tower building at The Pearl Island.
 The company recently planned to establish a new investment bank in Lebanon along with other shareholders with a $30 million capital.

 It has been recently voted as one of Forbes Middle East’s Top 200 companies in the Middle East Region.